Does Trendelenburg belong in the EMS toolkit?

 Another group of clinicians was even more skeptical of Trendelenburg, insisting that patients should “never” be tilted to treat shock except in specific, closely-monitored situations.

-Is Trendelenburg useful for EMS?
+Is Trendelenburg position indicated in EMS?

-While Trendelenburg does very little to lessen the effects of shock, there are many cases where tilting a patient head-down could cause harm.
+While Trendelenburg position does very little to lessen the effects of shock, there are many cases where tilting a patient head-down could cause harm.

 EMS providers in particular must consider the risks of Trendelenburg position and how it can affect patients who have suffered head trauma or spine injuries.